greekgodares/Option-Pricing-Black-Scholes-Monte-Carlo/README.md

 \max(S-K,0)
 $$

-where:

-- $K$ = strike price
-- $T$ = maturity
-- $r$ = risk-free interest rate

 ---

-# 2. Transformation to the Heat Equation
+# 3. Reduction to the Heat Equation

-The Black-Scholes PDE contains variable coefficients involving $S$ and $S^2$.
+The Black-Scholes PDE contains non-constant coefficients involving $S$ and $S^2$.

-A suitable change of variables transforms the equation into a form related to the classical heat equation.
+A change of variables transforms the equation into a constant-coefficient equation.

-One of the transformations used is:
+### Step 1: Change of Variables

+Define:

 $$
 S=Ke^x